Nissan VG engine: VG20ET

 The VG20ET was based on the VG20E, but with an added variable-geometry turbocharger.
-The VG20ET produces 170 hp.
-This SOHC motor debuted after the VG20E in 1984.
-Also coming with the Y30, this motor was known as the "Jet Turbo", and came with the Nissan Leopard models XS, and XS-II Grand Selection.
+This SOHC motor was introduced after the VG20E in 1984.
+It was also known as the "Jet Turbo", and came with the F31 Nissan Leopard models XS, and XS-II Grand Selection from 1986 on.
+It produces 170 hp.

 Contrary to the VG30ET that came out in the US, the VG20ET came with an intercooler in certain models to push the horsepower output to 155 PS, a great jump from the normally aspirated VG20E.
 The turbo included with the VG20ET had two different settings.
 At low speeds, the turbo's wastegate would stay closed improving the response at low rpm.
 At high speeds, the flap would stay open, decreasing resistance and increasing exhaust flow.
-At its maximum flow, the flap would open at an angle of 27 degrees, while the A/R ranged from 0.21-0.77.
+At its maximum flow, the flap would open at an angle of 27 degrees, while the A/R ranged from 0.21–0.77.

 Being that the VG20ET had a short stroke 78x69.7 mm, it was thought to have insufficient low end torque.
 Nevertheless, the VG20ET was a great improvement over the VG20E.